bpmct/code-review-news/content/posts/learn-about-code-reviews-with-this-free-course.md

 ---
-title: Learn about code reviews with this free course
+title: SourceLevel releases a 7-day code review course
-subtitle: SourceLevel releases a 7-day code review course.
+subtitle: Code reviews are often learned at the workplace.
+SourceLevel releases a free course to introduce beginners to code reviews.
 category:
   - Insights & Research
 author: Ben Potter